-All applications are considered without regard to race, religion, gender, or national origin.
-However, applicants must satisfy certain technical requirements congruent with Duke Graduate Medical Education standards to be eligible for admission.
+All applications are considered without regard to race, religion, gender identification, sexuality, or national origin.
+Applicants must satisfy certain technical requirements congruent with Duke Graduate Medical Education standards to be eligible for admission.
 Please review these requirements before submitting an application.

 - Application through ERAS

 - Dean's Letter

 - Letters of recommendation from the chairperson of pediatrics and the chairperson of internal medicine at your medical school

 - Two or more letters of recommendation from other faculty with whom you have worked